akudrya/ToDos/AIS.md

 - [ ] Make a draft oа empty API on JavaScript
 - [ ] Research AIS data samples
 - [ ] Find solutions for storing and accessing data via API
+- [ ] Plan mechanism of data storage, access, security for all perspective ways of providing API.

 ## Week 4 02/11 - 02/18